ferseguias/analysis_historical_crypto_data/README.md

 # A picture is worth a thousand words:

-1. btc_maxi: overview of most the relevant asset by market cap and history
+1. btc_maxi🥇 : overview of most the relevant asset by market cap and history
     - Daily price
     - Weekly price
     - Monthly price candles (max, min, close)